-If you follow this blog you will have read articles on the differences between WFOEs (pronounced “wuh-fee”), ROs, and JVs, on the different types, the Pros and Cons, and a whole lot more.
+If you follow this blog, you may have read articles on the differences between WFOEs (pronounced “wuh-fee”), Representative Offices (ROs), and Joint Ventures (JVs)– on the different types, the Pros and Cons, and a whole lot more.
 Today’s blog post expands on this knowledge base and sets out the application process for setting up a WFOE in China.

-The process of setting one up can be broken down into 2 parts, namely: the Pre-License Procedure, and the Post-License Procedure.
-The process does vary depending on the type of enterprise being established but below we outline the main aspects that are common to all three types.
+The process of setting up a WFOE can be broken down into 2 parts, namely: the Pre-License Procedure, and the Post-License Procedure.
+While the process varies depending on the type of enterprise being established, below we outline the main aspects that are common to all three types.

-The first step in the application process is to file for your official Chinese businessname.
-There are fixed guideline that need to be followed in order for you to select an acceptable name.
+The first step in the application process is to file for your official Chinese business name.
+There are fixed guidelines that need to be followed for you to select an acceptable name.
 Read our article explaining the best practices for choosing a Chinese company name here.

 Step 2: Prepare Your Legal Documentation

-Once you have selected your company’s name, you then need to prepare all the necessary legal documents for the company registration.
-Other documents include the lease contract for a rented office space or building, the Feasibility Study Report (FSR) and the bank reference letter.
+Once you have selected your company’s name, you then need to prepare all the necessary legal documents for the company registration, including the lease contract for a rented office space or building, the Feasibility Study Report (FSR) and the bank reference letter.

 Step 3: Apply For Your Business License